Jaya511laxmi/Jaya511laxmi/README.md

 - 👩‍💻 Developer Intern at RivaTek Systems Pvt.
 Ltd.
 - 🔭 Currently working on full-stack web apps using Spring Boot
 - 🌱 Learning advanced topics like docker and quality assurance
-- 🛠️ Passionate about building scalable, secure, and clean-coded software
-- 🏆 Awarded ₹20,000 in academic scholarships for performance and dedication
+- 🏆 Awarded ₹80,000 in academic scholarships for performance and dedication

 ---